 Most types of transportation projects other than a general purpose capacity projects are eligible for consideration.

-More information on STP eligible projects and activities under Fixing America’s Surface Transportation (FAST) Act can be found here: www.fhwa.dot.gov/specialfunding/stp/160307.cfm
+More information on STBG eligible projects and activities under Fixing America’s Surface Transportation (FAST) Act can be found here: www.fhwa.dot.gov/specialfunding/stp/160307.cfm

 In general, most projects must be located on federal-aid routes.
 Projects located on rural minor collectors and local roads are ineligible (view WSDOT’s Federal Functional Classification Map App to view federal-aid routes:

-TRPC will consider all eligible project types equally in this TAP grant process.
+TRPC will consider all eligible TA project types equally in this call for projects process.
 However, the Council historically has funded bicycle and pedestrian projects and programs.

-More information on TAP eligible entities under Fixing America’s Surface Transportation (FAST) Act can be found here:
+More information on TA eligible entities under Fixing America’s Surface Transportation (FAST) Act can be found here:

 Projects must contribute to a reduction in per capita vehicle miles traveled or to overall system operating efficiency that reduces vehicle stops and starts that generate tire and brake wear.